Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cat Safety Around Buttercups

-Your cat may be fueled with energy and eager to explore their colorful yard.
-However, sectioning your yard off so that your cat cannot play around your Buttercup flowers is necessary.
+Your cat may be energized and eager to explore their colorful yard.
+However, sectioning your yard so your cat cannot play around your Buttercup flowers is necessary.

 You could also spray strong-smelling substances around your Buttercups to deter your cat from playing around them.
 Cats hate the smell and taste of citrus, making it an excellent option to mix with water and spray on your plants without causing harm to them or your cat.

-Another option to consider is removing the Buttercups from your home and re-planting them in a pet-less friend’s yard with their permission.
-A risk-free yard is a safe yard for your cat to explore, play, and run in.
+Another option is removing the Buttercups from your home and re-planting them in a pet-less friend’s yard with their permission.
+A risk-free yard is safe for your cat to explore, play, and run in. hepper cat paw divider

 Conclusion

 Buttercups are poisonous to cats.
-When they’re chewed on, the toxins are released and can cause swelling and blisters, along with more severe symptoms on and in your cat.
-Not all plants and flowers are toxic to cats, but it’s your responsibility as a cat owner to distinguish which plants are and which aren’t to better protect your cat from accidental poisoning.
+When they’re chewed, the toxins are released and can cause swelling and blisters, along with more severe signs.
+Not all plants and flowers are toxic to cats, but it’s your responsibility as a cat owner to distinguish which plants are and which aren’t to protect your cat from accidental poisoning.

 Featured Image Credit: DanielWanke, Pixabay